Yanhua-Zhang/Attention-Mamba/README.md

 ### 0. To be noted:

-- The source code will be made publicly available upon acceptance of the manuscript..
+- The source code will be made publicly available upon acceptance of the manuscript.